 How hard is the Everest Base Camp route?

 The Everest Base Camp trek isn’t easy.
 You trek for roughly five to eight hours a day.
 The path is often uneven, rocky and loose.
 There are plenty of steps to conquer, and some of the climbs are long and steep.
 Furthermore, the higher you ascend, the harder everything becomes as you’re working off less oxygen.
 You don’t, however, have to carry a heavy rucksack, as we’ve organised porters to transport our belongings.
 This means you only need to carry a daypack containing your water, snacks and other essential trekking items.
+(Learn more in How hard is the Everest Base Camp?)

-But while the Everest Base Camp rout isn’t easy from a physical viewpoint, you don’t need any special equipment or training to do it.
+But while the Everest Base Camp route isn’t easy from a physical viewpoint, you don’t need any special equipment or training to do it.
 There’s no rock climbing involved.
 And you always walk along a well-marked path.
 All that’s needed to do the trek is a decently strong pair of legs, as well as some essential gear like good trekking boots and winter trekking clothes.
 To learn more about what you’ll need, read our blog post Everest Base Camp packing list.

 If you’re relatively healthy, you can most definitely set your sights on hiking the Everest Base Camp trek